siemens/ix/packages/documentation/docs/theming/theme.md

 # Themes

-Siemens iX supports theming for all of its components.
+Siemens Industrial Experience supports theming for all of its components.

-Everyone can use the two embedded themes that already ship with Siemens iX:
+Everyone can use the two embedded themes that already ship with Siemens Industrial Experience:

 - Classic light (theme-classic-light)
 - Classic dark (theme-classic-dark)